 Boracay Island is strategically located in the northwest tip of Panay island and part of the Province of Aklan.
 It was awarded as the Best Island in the World by Travel + Leisure in 2012 and ranked second in 2013 and 2016.
 From 2011 to 2015 (Except 2014), Boracay was named the best beach in Asia by the world’s largest travel website, TripAdvisor in its Travelers’ Choice Awards and landed second in the 2012 World’s Best Beach Category.
-In 2016, Conde Nast Traveler listed Boracay as the World’s Best Island.
+In 2016 and 2017, Conde Nast Traveler listed Boracay as the World’s Best Island.

 HOW TO GET THERE:

 - 5-minute tricycle ride to/from Caticlan Jetty Port

 Kalibo International Airport

 - 1 hour and 45 minutes to 2 hours travel to Caticlan Jetty Port

 - Vans are available outside the Airport leading to Caticlan.

 Roxas, Mindoro to Caticlan Jetty Port (RORO)

 Iloilo to Caticlan (Commuter Vans and Ceres Bus Liner – Direct Route)